Rfam/rfam-docs/docs/source/faq.rst

 We do not currently provide public access to edit our alignments.
-This is advantageous in that it maintains our standard of alignments and structures, but, if you feel our seed alignment/structure annotations can and should be improved, please :ref:`contact us`, preferably supplying us with a new alignment, in Stockholm format, and we will do our best to incorporate the improvements.
+This is advantageous in that it maintains our standard of alignments and structures, but, if you feel our seed alignment/structure annotations can and should be improved, please :ref:`contact-us:Contact us`, preferably supplying us with a new alignment, in Stockholm format, and we will do our best to incorporate the improvements.